 Posted on Monday 13 January 2020

-You’ve probably heard the term minimalism before, whether it in that art history class you took back in college or if it describes your favorite musical composers.
-Or maybe it’s a photography trend that you’re employing in your work.
+You’ve probably heard the term minimalism in the past, whether in that art history class you took back in college or if it describes your favourite musical composers.
+It might even be a photography trend that you’re employing in your work.
 The phrase “minimalism” is used a lot in the arts, but it also describes a specific lifestyle and budgeting approach.
 For instance, you can regulate your financial activities using a budget as opposed to taking payday loans to finance a lifestyle you don't really need.

-There are tons of books, documentaries, and podcasts that are all dedicated towards living as a minimalist to save money.
+There are tons of books, documentaries, and podcasts that are all dedicated to living as a minimalist to save money.
 Even actual payday loan lenders want you to understand that you should only take express loans when it's necessary to do so.
 If the success of Marie Kondo’s KonMari method of folding, organizing, and decluttering has taught us anything, it’s that there are thousands of people who are totally ready to make changes to their lifestyle.
 Nevertheless, you must consider the necessary financial factors before attempting a change in lifestyle.
 For instance, someone who's planning for retirement will have different financial goals for their retirement lifestyle.
 In the same manner, when you're preparing for a recession, you'll have to structure your finances in a suitable manner to the economic reality.

 So what is minimalism?
 Regrettably, we don’t have time to get into the specifics of minimalism in art, music, or literature—but when we’re talking about creating a long-term, sustainable, and budget-free lifestyle, minimalism is pretty simple.
 It’s all about looking for ways to live with less and spend less (which are two goals that we could all seriously benefit from).

-Using the principles of minimalism, it can help you:
+Using the principles of minimalism, it can help you to:

 If you haven’t heard of minimalism or sustainable living before, you may want to consider using them as a way to simplify your finances and save money over the long term.
 This is especially true if your finances are causing stress and anxiety, or if you are looking for a more holistic way to organize and declutter.
 In the sections below, the staff at MyCanadaPayday.com will show you what minimalism and sustainable living looks like and give you three steps that you can take to use them both to save money.